Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-physically-settled.md

 ## Writing an option

 Next we will write 10 options for this option type.
-This is done by calling the [`write`](/docs/clearinghouse-contracts/#write) function.
-The Clearinghouse will transfer in the required amount of the underlying asset (10 * 1 ether WETH) and in return, we receive 10 fungible Option tokens, representing our long position, and 1 Claim NFT, representing our short position.
+This is done by calling the [`write`](/docs/clear-contracts/#write) function.
+The Clearinghouse will transfer in the required amount of the underlying asset (10 * 1e18 WETH) and in return, we receive 10 fungible Option tokens, representing our long position, and 1 Claim NFT, representing our short position.
 The function returns the token ID for this Claim NFT.

 Note that sufficient ERC20 approval for the underlying asset, WETH, must be granted to the Clearinghouse contract before calling this function.